sourcegraph/sourcegraph-public-snapshot/doc/cli/references/batch/exec.md

 ```
 Usage of 'src batch exec':
   -binaryDiffs
-    	Whether to encode diffs as base64~
+    	Whether to encode diffs as base64.
   -f string
-    	The workspace execution input file to read~
+    	The workspace execution input file to read.
   -repo string
-    	Path of the checked out repo on disk~
+    	Path of the checked out repo on disk.
   -run-as-image-user
-    	True to run step containers as the default image user; if false or omitted, containers are always run as root~
+    	True to run step containers as the default image user; if false or omitted, containers are always run as root.
   -timeout duration
-    	The maximum duration a single batch spec step can take~ (default 1h0m0s)
+    	The maximum duration a single batch spec step can take. (default 1h0m0s)
   -tmp string
-    	Directory for storing temporary data~
+    	Directory for storing temporary data.
   -workspaceFiles string
-    	Path of workspace files on disk~
+    	Path of workspace files on disk.

-INTERNAL USE ONLY: 'src batch exec' executes the given raw batch spec in the given workspaces~
+INTERNAL USE ONLY: 'src batch exec' executes the given raw batch spec in the given workspaces.

 The input file contains a JSON dump of the WorkspacesExecutionInput struct in
-github~com/sourcegraph/sourcegraph/lib/batches~
+github.com/sourcegraph/sourcegraph/lib/batches.

 Usage: